SystemsGenetics/granny/README.md

 - *[Superficial Scald]* Due to the similarity in coloration, the stem of the apples could be potentially counted towards the total area of superficial scald.
 - *[Cross-section Starch]* In order to run our provided ImageJ scripts for starch analysis, the user must seperately install [Fiji](https://imagej.net/software/fiji/).
 We are currently trying to implement the Python wrapper function for calling ImageJ macros.
 - *[Cross-section Starch]* Due to the similarity in coloration, the code is unable to distinguish between bruising and iodine-stained area.
+- *[Pear Color]* Currently, the color of single pear image is being sorted based on the provided color card under